Increasing and Consolidating Radiation Dose Can Shorten Treatment Time For Women Who Choose Breast Sparing Treatment

 Freedman concluded by calling for longer follow-up to compare the outcomes five years after treatment.

-In addition to Freedman and Morrow, Fox Chase authors include radiation oncologist Penny R. Anderson, MD - Attending Physician, Radiation Oncology; Director of Breast and Gynecologic Radiation Oncology, Radiation Oncology; Director of Quality Assurance and Performance Improvement, Radiation Oncology, Breast Evaluation Center director Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, Medical Oncology, radiation physics director Chang-Ming Charlie Ma, PhD, medical physicist Jinsheng Li, PhD, medical oncologist Ramona F. Swaby, MD, biostatistician Samuel Litwin, PhD - Associate Professor, and surgical oncology clinical research chief Elin R Sigurdson, MD, PhD - Professor, plus behavioral researcher Deborah Watkins-Bruner, PhD, of the University of Pennsylvania.
+In addition to Freedman and Morrow, Fox Chase authors include radiation oncologist Penny R. Anderson, MD - Attending Physician, Radiation Oncology; Director of Breast and Gynecologic Radiation Oncology, Radiation Oncology; Director of Quality Assurance and Performance Improvement, Radiation Oncology, Breast Evaluation Center director Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, radiation physics director Chang-Ming Charlie Ma, PhD, medical physicist Jinsheng Li, PhD, medical oncologist Ramona F. Swaby, MD, biostatistician Samuel Litwin, PhD - Associate Professor, and surgical oncology clinical research chief Elin R Sigurdson, MD, PhD - Professor, plus behavioral researcher Deborah Watkins-Bruner, PhD, of the University of Pennsylvania.